APRTSM/Historian/README.md

 Raw LLM responses are stored in `tmp/results/` as pickle files.

-If you wish to generate LLM responses from scratch instructions are provided in the following:
+If you wish to generate LLM responses from scratch, instructions are provided in the following:

-To reproduce the LLM responses if they do not already exist in `tmp/results/`, ensure that [`Ollama`](https://ollama.com/) is installed, server is running and the desired models are pulled using:
+To reproduce the LLM responses if they do not already exist in `tmp/results/`, ensure that [`Ollama`](https://ollama.com/) is installed, the server is running and the desired models are pulled using:
 ```bash
 ollama pull <model_name>
 ```